ABRSM and Trinity Piano Diplomas

 There are 3 levels of diplomas for both ABRSM and Trinity and two streams of specialisation for piano: performance and teaching.

-In all three levels of piano diploma, great focus, stamina and commitment is needed to complete each level and even more from one level to the next.
+In all three levels of piano diploma, much focus, stamina and commitment is needed to complete each level and more from one level to the next.
 The 3 levels of diplomas offered by ABRSM and Trinity are at associate, licentiate and fellowship levels:

 ABRSM